 As with other types of insurance, you pay a premium to guarantee the insurance company will cover your long-term care costs, up to the dollar amount specified (based on your preferences for length of coverage and how much you can afford).
 Without it, you must use your income and savings to pay all of your long-term care costs when they arise.

-When it comes to coverage and cost, several factors can impact the bottom line:
+As with many services, long-term care insurance costs vary from provider to provider, and from situation to situation.
+When it comes to coverage and cost, several factors can impact the bottom line.

-Age.
-Policy costs typically increase the most between the ages of 50 and 64.
-Rinehart says the sweet spot for purchasing long-term care insurance is in your early- to mid-50s.
+Policy costs typically increase the most between the ages of 50–64.
+Rinehart says the sweet spot for purchasing long-term care insurance is in your early to mid-50s.

-Illness.
-Good health keeps costs lower at almost any age, but some health conditions can put even younger adults in a higher cost category, and some illnesses can make you ineligible for coverage.
+Good health keeps costs lower at almost any age, but some health conditions can put even younger adults in a higher-cost category, and some illnesses can make you ineligible for coverage.
 For instance, some plans will not accept people with insulin-dependent diabetes, Alzheimer’s disease or obesity.

 Another consideration is the “elimination period,” part of most long-term care insurance policies.
-It's similar to a deductible and dictates the amount you must spend out of pocket by establishing how many days you must receive care before your coverage kicks in.
-While elimination periods could be set at 90 days, you can pay more for a shorter one.
+It's similar to a deductible, and it dictates the amount you must spend out of pocket by establishing how many days you must receive care before your coverage kicks in.
+Although elimination periods could be set at 90 days, you can pay more for a shorter one.